gruntwork-io/docs/_docs-sources/guides/migrated/2020-02-06-how-to-configure-a-production-grade-ci-cd-setup-for-apps-and-infrastructure-code.md

 implements most of the production-grade design for you out of the box.
 Make sure to read [How to use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

-You must be a <span class="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.
+You must be a <span className="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.

 Terraform
 This guide uses [Terraform](https://www.terraform.io/) to define and manage all the infrastructure as code.
 If you’re